Suzu Hirose

+Suzu Hirose (広瀬 すず, Hirose Suzu) is a Japanese actress and model.

 Biography

+Hirose was born on June 19, 1998, in the city of Shimizu (now part of Shizuoka City), Shizuoka Prefecture.
+She is the youngest of three siblings, with an older brother and an older sister, actress Alice Hirose.

+Career

 Hirose debuted as a model for Japanese fashion magazine Seventeen, alongside her sister Alice.
-She gained fame when she starred with a group of actresses for the award-winning film Our Little Sister.
+She gained fame when she starred with a group of actresses as the eponymous sister in the award-winning film Our Little Sister.
 The film won the Picture of the Year award at the 39th Japan Academy Film Prize.
 Her role for the film garnered her the Newcomer of the Year award in the same ceremony.
 The film was also selected to compete for the Palme d'Or at the 2015 Cannes Film Festival.